Man who drove at Minneapolis protesters charged with murder - WTMJ

 Associated Press

-MINNEAPOLIS (AP) — A St. Paul man accused of driving into a group of protesters in Minneapolis while he was drunk, killing one person, was charged Wednesday with intentional second-degree murder.

-Prosecutors say Nicholas Kraus, 35, was drunk Sunday night when he sped up and tried to “jump” a car that was being used as a barricade by protesters in the city’s Uptown neighborhood.
-Deona Knajdek, 31, was killed.
+Prosecutors say Nicholas Kraus, 35, was visibly intoxicated Sunday night when he sped up and tried to “jump” a car that was being used as a barricade by protesters in the city’s Uptown neighborhood.
+Thirty-one-year-old Deona Knajdek, also known as Deona Erickson, was killed.

-Though the charge against Kraus is intentional murder, there’s nothing in the criminal complaint to suggest Kraus’ actions were motivated by political views or anger at protesters.
-The second-degree murder count alleges Kraus intended to cause death, but his actions were not premeditated.
-He’s also charged with two counts of second-degree assault with a dangerous weapon, for injuring two other protesters.

-According to the criminal complaint, Kraus told officers he saw the car and believed he needed to get over it.
-He said he saw people in the area, but “he accelerated in order to try and jump the barricade and acknowledged that he did not attempt to brake,” the complaint says.

 Protests have been ongoing in Uptown since members of a U.S. Marshals Service task force fatally shot Winston Boogie Smith Jr., a 32-year-old Black man and father of three, on June 3.
 Authorities said they were trying to arrest Smith on a warrant for being a felon in possession of a firearm when he displayed a handgun from inside a parked SUV.
 Authorities also say evidence shows Smith fired his gun from inside the SUV, but a female passenger has said she never saw him with a gun.